moliver28/research-handbook/content/handbook/product/ux/learning-and-development/tufts-university-capstone-course.md

 Throughout the semester, students will deliver professional-level work, including weekly reports and presentations (with peer review), article reviews, and sponsor meetings/reviews.
 User research methods and principles will be applied along with project management and planning.
 The outcome of this course includes students creating a final project video, poster, and presentation which will be presented to the class, department, and sponsors.

+## How the project works

+Each year in the fall, the project lead recruits GitLab Team Member [volunteers](#how-to-volunteer) and solicits [proposals](#project-proposals) for projects.

+At the start of the spring semester (usually in January), the participating students vote on which proposal they would like to work on.

+The volunteer team begins meeting weekly with the students once they have decided on a proposal.
+Weekly meetings continue throughout the spring semester (usually until late April or early May).

+At the end of the semester, the students present their results to an internal audience at GitLab (which is open to the entire org).
+They also present their final project to their professors.

+Following the end of the semester, the project lead solicits feedback from volunteers and students, documents the results of the project, and arranges for the following year's project leadership.

-## How to get involved
+## How to volunteer

-If you're interested in sponsoring a project, you should complete the following **by the last week of December (before the Spring semester begins)**:
+If you're interested in volunteering for the Spring 2025 semester, you should complete the following **by Monday, November 18th, 2024**:

 1. Reach out to your manager for awareness and to discuss how participation might impact your capacity.
+1. Add yourself to the [list of volunteers](https://gitlab.com/gitlab-com/Product/-/issues/13669#raised_back_of_hand-volunteers)

 1. [Brainstorm projects](#project-proposals) that would be a good fit for the students.
 You'll need a project description for each idea, these are the descriptions that students read and select from once the course begins.
 1. Post a message in the `#ux` channel or add an item in the UX Weekly meeting to see if other members of the UX Department are interested in joining.
 1. Email the professors, Linda Borghesani (`Linda.Borghesani@tufts.edu`) & Nick Katis (`Nick.Katis@tufts.edu`) about your interest in sponsoring and the project proposals you have in mind.